scottnonnenberg/blog/pages/posts/2016-02-15-r-for-react-nerp-stack-part-3.md

 The old is gone - you can no longer sprinkle jQuery around for the odd tricky situation.
 And the new is uncomfortable.
 When I last taught Flux, my students struggled with how much code it took just to update one textbox.
 I didn't like JSX when I first encountered it.

 Once you've internalized all that, it's time to start thinking about your existing functionality and third-party libraries.
 What do you reimplement, what do you keep in place?
 You'll need to pay particular attention to [anything that attempts to modify the DOM itself](http://stackoverflow.com/questions/23530716/react-how-much-can-i-manipulate-the-dom-react-has-rendered).
-React is very jealous about the parts of the DOM it manages.
+React is very jealous about the parts of the DOM it manages, but you can explicitly tell it to back off.

 ### 2. Breaking changes